-EPA Halves Staff Attending Alaska Environmental Conference
+EPA Halves Staff Attending Environmental Conference In Alaska

 America

-EPA Halves Staff Attending Alaska Environmental Conference
+EPA Halves Staff Attending Environmental Conference In Alaska

 The Environmental Protection Agency's presence at an environmental conference in Alaska this week was cut in half, after the Trump administration's transition officials ordered the change.
-The agency had helped to plan the conference.

-The abrupt change has reportedly created awkward scenes at the Alaska Forum on the Environment — particularly at events meant to highlight the EPA's role in Alaska, a state known for both its pristine ecosystems and its oil production.
-From the Alaska Dispatch News:
+The agency had helped to plan the Alaska Forum on the Environment — but days before it was to start, word came that half of the EPA's 34 planned attendees would not be making the trip.

-"At a panel discussion Tuesday morning slated to include six EPA staff members discussing Alaska EPA grants, only two EPA officials were at the front of the room taking questions — many of which focused on how the agency might be changing."

-"In a statement, EPA transition official Doug Ericksen said it was an effort to limit excessive travel costs, though some EPA staff who were told not to attend are based just blocks away in downtown Anchorage."
+"There's a lot of uncertainty among folks here at the forum," Eilo said.
+"There's concern about the tribal programs, there's concern about how we're going to address things like climate change in the next upcoming administration."

+As the Alaska Dispatch News reports, on panel discussion that was to feature six EPA staffers Tuesday instead included two EPA representatives.
+While the topic had originally been planned to center on the agency's grant system, the officials instead fielded questions about changes at the EPA.

-For the EPA, the order to reduce staff numbers at the conference is the latest sign of a shift in priorities under a new president.
+The order to reduce staff numbers at the conference is the latest sign of a shift in priorities for the EPA under a new president.
 Days after President Trump's inauguration, Ericksen said the agency's scientists will likely need to have their work reviewed on a "case by case basis" before it can be made public.

+On Thursday, the fourth day of the week-long conference in Anchorage, attendees kicked snow off their shoes as they walked into the Dena'ina Center.
+Many were unaware that the EPA presence had been slashed.
+Organizer Elio acknowledges that the agency worked hard to minimize disruption from the change in plans.
+In the end, only one of the conference's more than 100 sessions had to be canceled.

+The conference drew attendees who had flown in from Alaska's rural communities where the EPA works with tribes to fund programs on drinking water, sanitation and trash collection.
+Breakout sessions focused on issues like brownfield cleanup, emergency response, and dealing with coastal erosion due to climate change.

 Trump's nominee to head the EPA is Scott Pruitt, the Oklahoma attorney general who has criticized — and repeatedly sued — the agency he's now in line to head.